-- The following are not valid operations and cannot be performed. - In MEDIA mode, during playback, trying to add a shot mark to a frame that has one already. - Trying to add an M mark and a mark to the same clip. - Pressing the REC button when no cards are inserted in the camera.
+- The following are not valid operations and cannot be performed. - In MEDIA mode, during playback, trying to add a shot mark to a frame that has one already.

+- Pressing the REC button when no cards are inserted in the camera.